kexin-ren/TUCL_JsPsych-exp/README.md

 # JsPysch Experiment Scripts
 ##### Cathy Ren

-This repository contains part of online experiment scripts I programmed using JavaScript and JsPsych (de Leeuw, 2015), working in the Temple University Cognition and Learning Lab.
+This repository contains part of online experiment scripts I programmed using JavaScript and [JsPsych](https://www.jspsych.org) (de Leeuw, 2015), while working in the Temple University Cognition and Learning Lab.

 ### Number Comparisons:
 Folder include the script **number comparisons.html** programmed to show the participants two numbers at the same time and ask them to choose the larger one, in terms of the magnitudes.